rosberry/TableViewTools/README.md

 ## Overview

-This repo contains the powerful tool for making your UITableView usage simply and comfortable!
-It allows you to move your UITableView configuration logic to separated objects, such as inheritors of TableViewSectionItemProtocol and TableViewCellItemProtocol, and simply register, add and remove cells from your table view.
+This repo contains the powerful tool for making your `UITableView` usage simply and comfortable!
+It allows you to move your `UITableView` configuration logic to separated objects, such as inheritors of `TableViewSectionItemProtocol` and `TableViewCellItemProtocol`, and simply register, add and remove cells from your table view.

 ## Example